lumi-ai-factory/data_management/content/3_from_data_to_scalable_ai.md

 ---
 title: "3.
-From Data to Scalable AI"
+From data to scalable AI"
 nav_order: 6
 ---

-# 3. From Data to Scalable AI - FAIR‑Aligned Data Lifecycle Management for AI & HPC
+# 3. From data to scalable AI - FAIR‑aligned data lifecycle management for AI & HPC

 > [!tip]
 > ## **Section at a glance**